Plays

 Do make contact if you would like me to act as a textual consultant on your script or if you want me to adapt a classic script or commission an original piece of work.

-Nay, Remember Me!
-A comedy-drama about Shakespeare and the First Folio of 1623.
-Available now and published by Lazy Bee Scripts.
 Nay, Remember Me! was first performed as part of the Royal Shakespeare Fringe in 2001 at The Other Place Theatre in Stratford-upon-Avon to sell-out audiences.
-It was immediately published in a small print run by Stratford Playscripts and sold at the Royal Shakespeare Company retail outlets.
 Nay.
-Remember Me! was then revived in March 2010 and performed at the Coach House Theatre in Malvern and then toured to the stunning medieval barn at Torre Abbey in Torquay, which was turned into a bespoke theatre for the occasion.
-Nay, Remember Me! was nominated for best drama in the West Midland Region by the National Operatic and Dramatic Association in 2010 - and their representative Trevor Guest said that "Nay.
+Remember Me! was then revived in March 2010, performed at the Coach House Theatre in Malvern, and then toured to the stunning medieval barn at Torre Abbey in Torquay, which was turned into a bespoke theatre for the occasion.
+This production of Nay, Remember Me! was nominated for best drama in the West Midland Region by the National Operatic and Dramatic Association and their representative, Trevor Guest, said that "Nay.
 Remember Me! has humour and pathos," adding that the script is exceptionally well-written."
-Nay, Remember Me! is published by Lazy Bee Scripts.
+If you want to read the play for free, click here:

 Two Short Stage Plays

 "Nighthawks" and "Binding Faggots."
-The former was staged as a rehearsed readings in the Royal Shakespeare Company's Summerhouse, the latter at the Civic Hall in Stratford-upon-Avon."Binding Faggots" is based on a painting by Brueghel and "Nighthawks" Edward Hopper's painting of the same name.
+The former was staged as a rehearsed reading in the Royal Shakespeare Company's Summerhouse, the latter at the Civic Hall in Stratford-upon-Avon."Binding Faggots" is based on a painting by Brueghel and "Nighthawks" Edward Hopper's painting of the same name.

 ""Nighthawks" manages to maintain many of the best qualities of the film noir tradition whilst at the same time laughing at itself by using the sort of exaggerated metaphors Philip Marlowe might have been spoken had he been on speed."